nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	* Click on the PartsUnlimited link and then the Edit link to open the Release Definition.
 	> **Note:** It is possible to change the definition for a Release without changing the Release Definition (i.e. the Release is an instance of the Release Definition that you can edit).
 You want to make sure that you are editing the Release Definition, not a Release.

-	* Click the ellipsis (...) on the Dev Environment card and select "Clone environment".
+	* Hover over the Dev environment and the clone button will appear below.
+Select "Clone".

 	![](media/28.png)
-	* Leave the dialog with the default values.
-You will assign approvers for the Staging environment shortly.
-You also want the trigger for the Staging environment to be a successful deployment to Dev (the default trigger).

 	* A new Environment (called "Copy of Dev") appears.
 Rename the Environment to "Staging".
 	* Delete the "Azure Resource Group Deployment" task.
 This is not required in this Environment since the ARM template deployed the infrastructure for all 3 environments.
-	* Click the ellipsis (...) on the Staging Environment card and select "Configure variables".
-	* Delete all the variables.
-These are used by the "Azure Resource Group Deployment" task which you just deleted, so they are not necessary in this Environment.
 	* On the Azure Web App Deployment task, set the Slot to `staging`.
+	* Click the Variables tab.
+	* Delete all the variables associated with the staging scope.
+These are used by the "Azure Resource Group Deployment" task in the Dev environment.

 	![](media/29.png)

 	> **Note**: If you had environment-specific variables, you would be able to set Staging-specific values.
 It is not necessary in this case.

 	* In the Dev Environment, you did not define any approvers.
 For Staging, however, you should configure approvers.
 For this HOL, you can be both incoming and the outgoing approver.
-	> **Pre-deployment approvers** must approve a deployment coming _into_ the environment.
+	> **Pre-deployment approvers** (left button) must approve a deployment coming _into_ the environment.
 The deployment will stop and wait before executing any tasks in the environment until approval is granted.<br/>
-	**Post-deployment approvers** approve deployments so that the _next_ Environment can begin.
+	**Post-deployment approvers** (right button) approve deployments so that the _next_ Environment can begin.
 They act as sign-off for the current environment.<br/>
 	**Approvers** can be individuals or groups.